 In addition to the Pandemic Unemployment Assistance program, the new law includes provisions increasing the amount of unemployment benefits.
 Notably, these benefits are generally applicable to unemployed workers and do not require a similar certification that such unemployment is directly related to the COVID-19 pandemic.

 The CARES Act permits each state to contract with the federal government for the reimbursement of at least 50% of:

 The original CARES Act unemployment benefits lapsed entirely on December 26, but the new stimulus bill was not signed into law until December 27—resulting in a lapse in coverage for unemployed Americans.
 Given this lapse, the new benefits may take some time to kick in and there may be a lag in unemployment payments to eligible workers.
 The Department of Labor likely will issue further guidance on the new stimulus bill in the coming weeks.
 Notably, the new law creates additional transition assistance through April 5, 2021 for individuals receiving unemployment benefits who have not exhausted their benefits as of March 14, 2021.

 Funding for Employees with Reduced Hours Through Short-Time Compensation Programs.

-CLARIFICATIONS TO THE FFCRA
+CHANGES TO THE FFCRA

 NOTE: Because of the ever-changing COVID-19 legal environment, employers should consult with counsel for the latest developments and updated guidance on these topics.

-often for up-to-date information to help you stay informed of the legal issues related to COVID-19.
+Visit our COVID-19 Resource Center often for up-to-date information to help you stay informed of the legal issues related to COVID-19.